mondora/spluga-tracker-js/README.md

 ## about

 Activity tracker for the spluga ecosystem.
-More info about spluga can be found at [spluga.io](https://spluga.io/)
+More info about spluga can be found at [spluga.io](https://spluga.io/).
+Spluga is based on [Omnia](http://numbersbelieve.com/omnia) software platform.

 ## usage